juliusrain/eclipse/README.md

 ##Play (on Chromium)##

-1. Clone a copy of the repository into your public\_html
+1. Clone a copy of the repository
 2. Set up configuration:

         $ edit dev/game/server/server.conf

         $ edit dev/game/GameConstants.js

-3. Start the server:
+3. Start the server (only necessary for multi-player mode):

+        $ cd dev/game/server/
-        $ python dev/game/server/server.py
+        $ python server.py

 4. Configure Chromium
      Enable the following (in about:flags)